What Is Remote IoT Device Management and How Does It Work?

 RFID

-RFID utilizes electromagnetic fields for identifying and tracking tag attached to object.
-The device captures data from the tag and send it to the database.
+RFID utilizes electromagnetic fields for identifying and tracking tags attached to objects.
+The device captures data from the tag and sends it to the database.

 z-wave